Bernard-Dugas/r.diag/README.md

  The "export" target copies the final products to the parent directory.
  The "web-document" target pushes the documentation to $HOSTWEB:$DIAGWEB.
- The git working directory that holds the package is assumed to be just that, somewhere users may not be too confortable.
+ The git working directory that holds the package is assumed to be just that, somewhere users may not be too comfortable.
 The package implicitely assumes that make=gmake.

  To generate the toolkit executable, the RPN/CMC development environment